w-diana/8_Weeks_SQL_Challenge/README.md

 # 8_Weeks_SQL_Challenge

-This project aims to solve and document each cases studies in the 8 week SQL challenge by Danny Ma https://8weeksqlchallenge.com/.
-Each case study deals with real life business data tasks that will help improve my knowledge and skills in SQL.
+This project aims to solve and document each cases studies in the 8-week SQL challenge by Danny Ma https://8weeksqlchallenge.com/.
+Each case study deals with real-life business data tasks that will help improve my knowledge and skills in SQL.

 Case study #1: Danny's Diner: https://8weeksqlchallenge.com/case-study-1/